LADSoft/OrangeC/doc/wrappers/gccocc.md

 compiles and links file.c, treating the 'char' type as if it were unsigned.

+>     gccocc -fsyntax-only file.c

+compiles file.c, but doesn't generate any output

+>     gccocc -static file.c

+builds a static library file.l

+>     gccocc -output-def deffile.def file.c

+when building a dll, output a .def file instead of an import library

 ### Compatibility commands

 Several commands are parsed, but don't do anything.
 These include

->     gcc -output-def deffile.def file.c
 >     gcc -ixxx file.c
 >     gcc -export-all-symbols file.c
->     gcc -static file.c
->     gcc -fsyntax-only file.c
 >     gcc -mtune=xxx file.c
 >     gcc -march=xxx file.c